sourcegraph/about/handbook/engineering/distribution/goals.md

 - **Outcomes**:
   - We can survey site-admins actively or passively.
 - **Milestones**:
-  ~~1.
-We have defined an initial set of data points we wish to collect.
+  1. ~~We have defined an initial set of data points we wish to collect.
   1. We have a tool in place to store and query site-admin data.
-  1. There are processes and tools that allows CEs, CSEs and site-admins provide feedback.
+  1. ~~There are processes and tools that allows CEs, CSEs and site-admins provide feedback.~~
   1. We have collected data from 10 site-admins.

 ### [Improve internal deployment pipeline UX](https://github.com/orgs/sourcegraph/projects/96)